amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 AmigaVision also has a version for the handheld [Analogue Pocket] FPGA device.

-Make sure you use the "Pocket" edition of AmigaVision, since we have had to make some Pocket-specific changes.

 * Download the latest version of the [Amiga Pocket Core] and put it on your device.
 * Copy the included files in the AmigaVision Pocket setup to the `/Assets/amiga/common` directory on your Pocket SD card.
 * Start the Amiga core.